MicahOlson/programming-language-suggester/README.md

 ## Known Bugs
 * No known bugs.
 * This project will be under regular development.
 If you
-find a bug, please let know at the email address below.
+find a bug, please let me know at the email address below.

 ## License
 [GPL](https://choosealicense.com/licenses/gpl-3.0/)